Television set: TV sizes

 Cambridge's Clive Sinclair created a mini TV in 1967 that could be held in the palm of a hand and was the world's smallest television at the time, though it never took off commercially because the design was complex.
 In 2019, Samsung launched the largest television to date at 292 in.
 The average size of TVs has grown over time.

 In 2024, the sales of large-screen televisions significantly increased.
-Between January and September, approximately 38 thousand televisions with a screen size of 97 in or larger were sold globally.
+Between January and September, approximately 38,000 televisions with a screen size of 97 in or larger were sold globally.
 This surge in popularity can be attributed to several factors, including technological advancements and decreasing prices.

 The availability of larger screen sizes at more affordable prices has driven consumer demand.
 For example, Samsung, a leading electronics manufacturer, introduced its first 98 in television in 2019 with a price tag of $99,000.
 In 2024, the company will offer four 98 in models starting at $4,000.
 This trend is reflected in the overall market, with the average price of a television exceeding 97 in, declining from $6,662 in 2023 to $3,113 in 2024.
 As technology advances, even larger screen sizes, such as 110 and 115 in, are becoming increasingly accessible to consumers.

+Television processors

+Since the early 2020s, television manufacturers have incorporated dedicated processors handling upscaling, color processing, tone mapping, and noise reduction, increasingly emphasizing neural processing units (NPUs).
+Independent reviewers note that year-over-year improvements are typically incremental, and that display panel hardware contributes as significantly to picture quality as the processor.

+In 2021, Sony introduced the Cognitive Processor XR, which analyzes multiple picture elements to identify scene content and focal points.
+LG Electronics markets processors under the Alpha brand; its 2026 Alpha 11 AI Processor 4K Gen 3 incorporates a Dual AI Engine and uses 6-nanometer technology with reported 50% CPU and 5.6× neural processing improvements compared to its Alpha 9 Gen 8.

+TCL Electronics and Hisense employ competing LED backlighting approaches.
+Independent testing has not established clear superiority among these backlighting technologies; picture quality varies more substantially based on dimming zone count and algorithm implementation.
+Manufacturer processor specifications typically increase numerically each year, though independent reviewers note these figures do not directly correlate with subjective picture quality improvements.